hmrc/income-tax-mtd-changelog/README.md

 #### cis-deductions-api

-* Updated `periodData` field description in API documentation for:
+* Updated the `periodData` field description in the API documentation for:
   * `Create CIS Deductions for Subcontractor`
   * `Amend CIS Deductions for Subcontractor`
-  * `Retrieve CIS Deductions for subcontractor.`
+  * `Retrieve CIS Deductions for Subcontractor.`

 ---
 ### 20 June 2023